mkpatel-247/mkpatel-247/README.md

 <img src="https://komarev.com/ghpvc/?username=mkpatel-247&style=plastic&color=blue" />
 <hr>

 Hey there!
 I’m Meet Patel, a MEAN stack developer passionate about building scalable and high-performing web applications.
-Currently, I work as a Software Developer at WebCodeGenie, crafting seamless digital experiences with Angular, Node.js, Express, and MongoDB.
+Currently, I work as a Software Engineer at WebCodeGenie, crafting seamless digital experiences with Angular, Node.js, Express, and MongoDB.
 While MEAN is my core stack, I’m always open to exploring new technologies and adapting to evolving challenges.

 My approach to development is fueled by curiosity and continuous learning.
 Whether it's optimizing frontend performance, refining backend logic, or diving into cloud solutions, I thrive on solving complex problems and pushing my skills to the next level.